 - Integrate subscription or loyalty programs.
 Think lawn and landscape businesses don’t need a loyalty program?
 Think again.
 U.S. consumers hold 3.8 billion customer loyalty accounts, and they do work (Colloquy, 2017 Loyalty Consensus).

 - Save the customer time.
 Offer additional needed lawn services directly when onsite with the customer.
-This gives customers a convenience factor and less time to shop the competition.
+This gives customers a convenience factor and less time to shop for the competition.
 It also saves you the hassle of traveling back to the customer site.

 - Offer specials.
-One-time services, deep discounts, or limited promotions on new/different services is a great way to get a customer through the door.
+One-time services, deep discounts, or limited promotions on new/different services are a great way to get a customer through the door.
 Yes, the initial service may not be as profitable as you would hope – but it is more likely these customers will pay for new services in the future (after experiencing the quality and benefits first hard).

 - Identify additional problems.
 While on-site, offer to fix issues to create added value for the customer.
 If your landscaping crew recognizes something else that needs to be done, they can very easily recommend that they do it now to save the customer time.